She doesn't want to iron or pay for expensive wrinkle releaser

 You're right that commercial wrinkle releaser is expensive and even more so when you consider you're paying mostly for water.
 Put two tablespoons of liquid fabric softener, like Downy®, into a standard spray bottle.
 Fill the rest with water.
 Shake.
 You've made wrinkle releaser.
 I was lucky enough to have a small sample-sized bottle of fabric softener put in my mailbox about three years ago, so while I use wrinkle releaser at least once a week, I haven't paid for it in years.

 I bought a spray bottle in the supermarket.
-In it, I added one cup of distilled water, one cup of alcohol, and a scant cap of any cheap fabric softener.
-Then I mix thoroughly.
+In it, I added one cup of distilled water, one cup of alcohol, and a scant cap of cheap fabric softener.
+Then I mixed thoroughly.
 By the way, I find that one of the best places to de-wrinkle is on top of a bed, but everyone has their own ways to use this.
 I also like to put things on a hanger and just smooth them there.
 I find it is somewhat easier to do this when clothes are warm from the dryer, but it works any time.
 This stuff is absolutely marvelous and leaves clothes smelling great and wrinkle free.
 Enjoy!

 I almost never have to iron because I use a fabric softener in the wash and then put them in the dryer for only 10 minutes and then shake them hard after putting them on the hangers to dry the rest of the way.
 I'm pretty fussy and this works for me.
 I do dry towels and jeans all the way, however, and always take things out of the dryer the minutes it beeps.
 I have two old clean tennis shoes I keep in the dryer, which shortens drying time and reduces the wrinkling.